christophersanborn/ledger-app-bitshares/SimpleGUIWallet/README.md

   * Under most Linux distributions, Python 3 is likely available by default, although on older systems you may need to update to get version 3.6 or greater.
   * Under MacOS, however, the Python version might be Python 2, which won't work.
 Tutorials for how to install Python 3 are available on the web.
 A recent one I found is here: https://wsvincent.com/install-python3-mac/
-  * Installation instructions for various OS platforms, including Windows, are avaialble here: https://realpython.com/installing-python/
+  * Installation instructions for various OS platforms, including Windows, are available here: https://realpython.com/installing-python/

 ### Step-by-step: